 F or the 2018 round of RISER, we will be supporting 4 productions at The Theatre Centre, and once again bring together a community of Senior Partners, established operating companies that have larger capacity.
 The Senior Partners contribute in kind resources, cash and mentorship support to the model, and over the course of the year we will facilitate long-term relationships between them and the RISER artists.

 Find out more about how RISER works in this feature Canadian Theatre Review Article.
-RISER is also included in a new research study on shared platforms commissioned by The Metcalf Foundation and Toronto Arts Foundation, follow the development of that study at Means of Production.
+RISER was also included with Generator in a research paper on sector developers for independent theatre, commissioned by The Metcalf Foundation and Toronto Arts Foundation, which you can read in full here.

 The RISER project is going to help shape the future of theatre in Toronto.
 Instead of waiting around for existing systems to evolve, Why Not Theatre has taken it upon themselves to bust shit apart and look at it from a different angle, to actively try to actually change things.
 It’s brave and it’s damn exciting.